Understanding Breast Problems -- Symptoms

 Symptoms of breast problems include:

-Pain or a feeling of fullness in one or both breasts, frequently caused by premenstrual swelling
+Pain or a feeling of fullness in one or both breasts, that's not related to premenstrual swelling

 Pain accompanied by redness and warmth or a discharge from the nipple; this may be an infection.
 Discharge can also be a sign of benign growth or breast cancer.

 A lump that is movable and feels unattached to the chest wall; you may have a cyst or a fibroadenoma.

 A lump that is hard, not movable, or feels attached to the chest wall, with or without pain, perhaps with dimpling or puckering of the breast; this may be a sign of breast cancer.